parro-it/libui-napi/docs/date-time-picker.md

 <a name="UiDateTimePicker"></a>

 ## UiDateTimePicker ⇐ <code>DateTimePickerBase</code>
-A widgets to edit dates and times.
+A widgets to set a date and time of day.

 **Kind**: global class
 **Extends**: <code>DateTimePickerBase</code>